fonzie/responsive-grid/README.md

 ```

 This will use `5px`, `10px` and `15px` as the spacing sizes and disable the layout classes.
 Check `index.scss` for the rest of the parameters.

-## Usage

-The `responsive-grid` include will create a bunch of classes for constructing
-grids using just the HTML.

 ### Layout Classes